 A Place to Learn and Reflect

-A true leaf-peeper’s paradise, the Brown Family Environmental Center sits on a picturesque 500-acre preserve and serves as a living laboratory for Kenyon students and the community.
+A true leaf-peeper’s paradise, the Brown Family Environmental Center sits on a picturesque 610-acre preserve and serves as a living laboratory for Kenyon students and the community.

 Pastoral Meets Academic

-Less than a mile from campus, a group of student farmers experience the full cycle of farming, including planting and harvesting crops for our dining hall, as well as raising turkeys, goats and chickens.
+Less than a mile from campus, students experience the full cycle of farming, including planting and harvesting crops and caring for animals.

 Promoting a Sense of Well-Being

 The Philander Chase Conservancy works with local farmers and landowners, conservation groups, and local and state governments to conserve open space and other important habitats in our communities.

 A Living Laboratory

 Guided by faculty with expertise in climate change, wetlands preservation, macroecology and microbiology, Kenyon students study the complex systems that lie at the heart of humans’ interaction with the natural world.

 Let the Sunshine In